 MSc/PgDip Strategic Communication and Public Relations

-- Flexible block-study means you can combine study with your existing work and life commitments.
+- Convenient delivery: Flexible block-study means you can combine study with your existing work and life commitments.

 Social media, smartphones and the Internet have changed how we talk to each other, and how organisations talk to their customers, forever.
 Stories spread round the world in the time it takes to order a latte.
 Word of mouth has never been more powerful at generating interest for organisations.
 But how can this wave of change be harnessed?
 In our digital age there is a rising demand for communications professionals with the skills to plan strategic communication campaigns and drive success for businesses, charities and government organisations.

 On this course you will develop the specialist skills needed to communicate effectively across a range of media and digital platforms.
 It’s important to understand the bigger picture, and you will study within a framework that emphasises strategic thinking and a critical stance, enabling you to make an effective, ethical and responsible contribution to your organisation.

 You can tailor your learning to your career aspirations and gain practical experience – and always-valuable contacts – on an industry placement.

 MSc (180 credits)/PgDip (120 credits)

 You can opt to study for the full MSc, a PgDip or a PgCert Strategic Communication and Public Relations.
 You can also register as an associate student to complete a single module for CPD.
 On completion of a single module, you may wish to complete further modules and progress your studies to a named award.